owein-thuillier/tspd-solver/README.md

 ## Références

-[1] Niels Agatz, Paul Bouman, and Marie Schmidt,Optimizationapproaches for the traveling salesman problem with drone,Transportation Science52(2018), no. 4, 965–981.
+[1] Niels Agatz, Paul Bouman, and Marie Schmidt.
+Optimization approaches for the traveling salesman problem with drone, Transportation Science 52 (2018), no. 4, 965–981.

-[2] Stefan Poikonen, Bruce Golden, and Edward A. Wasil,Abranch-and-bound approach to the traveling salesman problem with adrone, INFORMS Journal on Computing31(2019), no. 2, 335–346.
+[2] Stefan Poikonen, Bruce Golden, and Edward A. Wasil.
+A branch-and-bound approach to the traveling salesman problem with a drone, INFORMS Journal on Computing 31 (2019), no. 2, 335–346.

-[3] Thuillier Owein, Le Colleter Théo, Gandibleux Xavier (2020, September 17).
-Bi-Objective Traveling Salesman Problemwith Drone (TSP-D).
-RAMOO’2020: 7th International Workshop on Recent Advances in Multi-Objective Optimization, Johannes Kepler University Linz, Austria. https://moo.univie.ac.at/ramoo-2020-program/
+[3] Owein Thuillier, Théo Le Colleter, Xavier Gandibleux.
+Bi-Objective Traveling Salesman Problem with Drone (TSP-D).
+RAMOO’2020: 7th International Workshop on Recent Advances in Multi-Objective Optimization.
+September 17, 2020.
+Johannes Kepler University Linz, Austria. https://moo.univie.ac.at/ramoo-2020-program/

 ## License